CONNECT-Solution/CONNECT/Product/Production/Services/DirectCore/README.md

 For the Storage Type WS, all the trusted HISPs Anchor certificates should be added through the CONNECT AdminGUI Domains--> Edit Domain-->Anchors tab.

 For Storage Type KEYSTORE, the following properties should be added from CONNECT AdminGUI --> Settings, to Configure Direct Gateway Agent.
-The keystore mentioend in the propertey AnchorKeyStoreFile should also have also have all the trusted Destination HISP Anchors.
-All the trusted Destination HISPs Anchor certiface "Common Name" should be added as a comma delimited value for the properties <local HISP domain>IncomingAnchorAliases and <local HISP domain>OutgoingAnchorAliases, in order for Direct to communicate with the Destination HISPs.
+The KeyStore mentioned in the property AnchorKeyStoreFile should also have also have all the trusted Destination HISP Anchors.
+All the trusted Destination HISPs Anchor certificate "Common Name" should be added as a comma delimited value for the properties <local HISP domain>IncomingAnchorAliases and <local HISP domain>OutgoingAnchorAliases, in order for Direct to communicate with the Destination HISPs.

         AnchorStoreType="KEYSTORE"
         AnchorKeyStoreFile="path/keystorefilename" (eg: C:\\config\\Anchors.jks)